juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 This record can exist in one of three states:

-/ NotRegistered: \ The user has no existing registration with this _Realm_.
-This is the default state if a user has never communicated with the _Realm_.
+/ NotRegistered: \ The user has no existing registration with this _realm_.
+This is the default state if a user has never communicated with the _realm_.
-/ Registered: \ The user has registered secret information with this _Realm_ and can still attempt to recover that registration.
+/ Registered: \ The user has registered secret information with this _realm_ and can still attempt to recover that registration.
-/ NoGuesses: \ The user has registered secret information with this _Realm_, but can no longer attempt to recover that registration.
+/ NoGuesses: \ The user has registered secret information with this _realm_, but can no longer attempt to recover that registration.

 A user transitions into the _NoGuesses_ state when the number of _attemptedGuesses_ on their registration equals or exceeds their _allowedGuesses_, self-destructing the registered data.

 In the _Registered_ state, the following additional information is stored corresponding to the registration:

-/ version: \ A 16-byte value that uniquely identifies this registration for this user across all configured _Realms_.
+/ version: \ A 16-byte value that uniquely identifies this registration for this user across all configured _realms_.
 The version is random so that a malicious realm can't force a client to run out of versions.
 The version is also used as a salt that is combined with the user's PIN.
 / oprfPrivateKeys#sub[i]: \ A realm-specific OPRF private key derived by secret sharing a random root key.
 / unlockKeyCommitment: \ A 32-byte value derived during registration from the OPRF result used to verify the _unlockKey_.
 / oprfSignedPublicKey#sub[i]: \ A signed public key that corresponds to the _oprfPrivateKeys#sub[i]_ for this realm.
 Wraps the _publicKey_, a _signature_, and the public _verifyingKey_ for the _signingKey_ used to generate the _signature_.
-/ unlockKeyTag#sub[i]: \ A tag unique to this _Realm#sub[i]_ derived during registration from the _unlockKey_.
+/ unlockKeyTag#sub[i]: \ A tag unique to this _realm#sub[i]_ derived during registration from the _unlockKey_.
 The client will reconstruct this tag during recovery to prove knowledge of the _PIN_ and be granted access to the secret.
 / encryptionKeyScalarShares#sub[i]: \ A single share of the random scalar used to derive the _encryptionKey_ for the user's secret.
 Even if _threshold_ shares were recovered, the _encryptionKey_ cannot be derived without knowing the user's _PIN_.
 / encryptedSecret: \ A copy of the user's encrypted secret.
-/ encryptedSecretCommitment#sub[i]: \ A MAC derived from the _unlockKey_, _Realm#sub[id]_, encryptionKeyScalarShares#sub[i], and _encryptedSecret_.
-During recovery, the client can reconstruct this MAC to verify if _Realm#sub[i]_ has returned a valid share and secret.
+/ encryptedSecretCommitment#sub[i]: \ A MAC derived from the _unlockKey_, _realm#sub[id]_, encryptionKeyScalarShares#sub[i], and _encryptedSecret_.
+During recovery, the client can reconstruct this MAC to verify if _realm#sub[i]_ has returned a valid share and secret.
-/ allowedGuesses: \ The maximum number of guesses allowed before the registration is permanently deleted by the _Realm#sub[i]_.
+/ allowedGuesses: \ The maximum number of guesses allowed before the registration is permanently deleted by the _realm#sub[i]_.
-/ attemptedGuesses#sub[i]: \ The number of times recovery has been attempted on _Realm#sub[i]_ without success.
+/ attemptedGuesses#sub[i]: \ The number of times recovery has been attempted on _realm#sub[i]_ without success.
 Starts at 0 and increases on recovery attempts, then reset to 0 on successful recoveries.

 == Registration
 The registration operations are exposed by the client in the following form: